-Joe McGee is a personal favorite of mine.
-As a result, this book too is one of my most prized!
-After listening to Joe speak when my first born was a toddler, I approached him and asked where to start with his books.
+- Joe McGee is hilarious!
+He is my favorite parenting expert to listen to in person.
+As a result, this book is one of my favorites!
+After listening to Joe speak when my firstborn was a toddler, I approached him and asked him which one of his books I should read first.
 He was quick to point me to this book.
-It is full of rich biblical wisdom and clearly defines how’s and when’s of discipline and training.
-Also addressed are nurturing your child’s gifts and talents, self-esteem, money management and a whole lot more.
+It is full of rich biblical wisdom and clearly defines the how’s and when’s of discipline and training.
+He also talks a lot about nurturing your child’s gifts and talents, self-esteem, money management and a whole lot more.

-As a side note, it is my vehement opinion that the first 5 years of a child’s life are without a doubt the greatest opportunity parents have to teach and establish good habits within a child.
+**As a side note, it is my strong belief that the first 5 years of a child’s life are without a doubt the greatest opportunity parents have to train, teach and establish good habits within a child.
 Giving them a mental program of good conduct to carry through their lives.
-What a blessing it would be to have a book about habit training for the first five years.
-I should write one.
-OK, I think I will.
+To get you started on the right track, I wrote this book here that you can have for free by clicking here.

-So, I bet you thought James Dobson wouldn’t end up on this list, with his delightfully fluffy writing.
-Although I wish every parent would take the time to read many of his works, if you can only pick one, choose this.
-He brings to parents a charge and challenge to claim your role as the authority in your home.
-After which, he covers the difference between childish and defiant behavior, rewarding good behavior, and education to name a few.
+- Although I wish every parent would take the time to read every James Dobson book, if you can only pick one, choose this.
+He delivers a challenge to claim your role as the authority in your home.
+Then, he covers the difference between childish and defiant behavior, rewarding good behavior, education and more.

-Since there is a lot of writing to read in order to get to the nuts and bolts in this book.
-I strongly suggest you read this book with a highlighter!
+Since there is a lot of creative writing to read in order to get to the nuts and bolts in this book.
+You should read this book with a highlighter!
 Have it ready to go.
 Highlight the sentences you know you’ll need later, along with a note at the top giving a brief explanation of what is mentioned.

-Families are teams within society.
-Some teams work together, put each other first, and win a lot.
-Others lose regularly.
-Keep The Siblings… instructs parents how to turn their kids into teammates.
+- Your family is a team.
+Do y’all work together, put each other first, and WIN a lot?
+Or lose regularly?
+This book, Keep The Siblings… instructs parents how to turn their kids into teammates.
 Clearly explaining how to teach children living-together-skills.
-Explains the difference between rivalry and lack of skills.
+It also explains the difference between rivalry and lack of skills.

-When reading this book, you may be inclined to stop.
-Thinking that since your kids aren’t “as bad” as the examples in the book, you don’t really need to address their behavior.
-If you pick up this book to read it, then you need it!
+LISTEN TO ME when I tell you if you pick up this book to read it… then you need it!
 Don’t allow yourself to believe that a little bit of negative behavior is no big deal.
 After all, other kids are so much worse!
-No. Each and every moment you invest into molding and shaping your children is a moment well spent.
-They will only be better off for it.
+NO!
+Each and every moment you invest in training your child is a moment well spent.
+He will only be better off for it.

-Take the concepts presented and tailor them to your family’s needs.
+Therefore, take the information in this book and make it work for your family’s needs.
 Much of what he lays out was already in place at our home.
-However reading this book helped me crank it up a notch with my preteen.
-After a few weeks we had made much progress in one particular area that had been proving difficult.
+However, reading this book helped me crank it up a notch with my preteen.